millem42/capTemplate/README.md

 test - Test cases
 etc.

-This is a new edited conflicting line
+This is a very new edited conflicting line

 :frog: